Can the RSV Surge Affect My Pet?

 Share Article

-That said, there are some cat and dog specific-ailments that present similarly to RSV.
-If your pet has been showing symptoms, they may have their own version of a respiratory infection.
-Below, everything you need to know about spotting, preventing, and treating kennel coughopens in a new tab in dogs and feline upper respiratory infection in cats.
+That said, dogs and cats are at risk of some ailments that present similarly to RSV.
+If your pet has been showing RSV symptoms, there may be another respiratory infection at bay.
+Here’s everything you need to know about preventing, spotting, and treating kennel coughopens in a new tab in dogs and feline upper respiratory infection in cats.

 Kennel cough is a broad term covering any infectious or contagious condition in dogs, where coughing is one of the major clinical signs.
 It is also referred to as infectious tracheobronchitis.
 The term tracheobronchitis describes the location of the infection in the trachea or “windpipe” and bronchial tubes.